hashxim/hconMD/Work_MD/Pharma Sector.md

 	- Regulators can derail the investment at any stage and lead to costly write off
 	- Marketplace may also change or new competing therapies may become available
 	- This can cause financial risk in form of R&D sunk costs (~15% of topline), opportunity cost
-- **Value Chains** -
+- **Value Chains** - Most complex formulation requires a prescription, pharma value chain has many stakeholders
+	- Group of buyers
+	- Pharmacy chains
+	- Marketing field force
+	- Doctors
+	- Chemical ingredients and intermediary manufacturers in China

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2MzAxOTIzOCwyMTMzMDg4NDQ0LC00Mz
+eyJoaXN0b3J5IjpbMjA0NzcwMjMwOCwyMTMzMDg4NDQ0LC00Mz
 Y2MzEyNTZdfQ==
 -->